wkm/obelisk/lib/resp/README.md

         return nil
     }

-The commands available are derived from public methods in the backing interface.
+The commands available are derived from the public methods of the backing interface, enabling queries of the form:

+    > PUT key1 123
+    + OK
+    > PUT key2 345
+    + OK
+    > GET key1
+    123